Matomo Ecommerce Tracking 2026: WooCommerce + Shopify Self-Hosted

 ]);

 Discount gotcha: the 6th argument is documented as a discount amount but Matomo CE 5.x quietly accepts strings and discards them.
 Passing '10OFF' (a coupon code) results in zero discount in the report, while the order total is wrong.
-Pass numeric discount amount, store the coupon code as a Custom Dimension.
+Pass numeric discount amount; store the coupon code as a Custom Dimension.

 WooCommerce: hooking into the right actions

 Two paths.
-The official Matomo for WordPress plugin auto-injects the tracker, ships a WooCommerce add-on for ecommerce events, and handles the consent integration.
+The official Matomo for WordPress plugin auto-injects the tracker, ships a WooCommerce add-on for ecommerce events, and handles consent integration.
 For most WP stores, that’s the entire setup.
 If you want explicit control or you’re not running the plugin, the manual hook pattern is fifteen lines:

-// Order tracking via woocommerce_thankyou
+// Order tracking via woocommerce_thankyou (also fires on every refresh of the URL)

 add_action('woocommerce_thankyou', function($order_id) {